Yunabell-VU/software-containerization-practice/README.md

 ```
 This should return time out.
 Use exit or crtl + d to quit.

-Create a testing pod using the label which will be selected by the api selector:
+Create a testing pod using the label which will be selected by the API selector:
 ```shell
 kubectl run test-$RANDOM --rm -i -t --image=alpine --labels="app=api" -- sh
 ```